How Rituxan Is Thought to Work

 Because it is thought to interfere with B-cell function and disrupt ANCA production, Rituxan works differently from other medications used to treat GPA and MPA.

-Please see below and the Rituxan Medication Guide for additional Important Side Effect Information, including Most Serious Side Effects.
+Please see below and the Rituxan Prescribing Information and Medication Guide for additional Important Side Effect Information, including Most Serious Side Effects.

 Call 1-877-317-5179 to talk about your Rituxan treatment.